dsaidgovsg/spark-k8s/README.md

 ## Note

+(R builds are temporarily suspended due to keyserver issues at current time.)

-All the build images here are Debian based as the official Spark repository now uses `openjdk:8-jdk-slim` as the base image for Kubernetes build.
+All the build images here are Debian based as the official Spark repository now uses `openjdk:<java>-jdk-slim-buster` as the base image for Kubernetes build.
+Because currently the official Dockerfiles do not pin the Debian distribution, they are incorrectly using the latest Debian `bullseye`, which does not have support for Python 2, and its Python 3.9 do not work well with PySpark.

+Hence some Dockerfile overrides are in-place to make sure that Spark 2 builds can still work.

 Because of the fast-changing nature of the Spark repository, this set-up might contain inevitable breaking changes.
 As such, the build Docker images are